influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/ldap.md

     For more information, see [Fine-grained authorization in InfluxDB Enterprise](/enterprise_influxdb/v1.7/guides/fine-grained-authorization/).
     The InfluxDB admin user doesn't include permissions for InfluxDB Enterprise roles.

-3. To verify your LDAP configuration and see what happens as you authenticate through LDAP, run:
+3. To verify your LDAP configuration, run:

     ```bash
     influxd-ctl ldap verify -ldap-config /path/to/ldap.toml